Top brands in corporate responsibility and mastering emerging risks

 Responsible companies and brands are up to 50% more likely to successfully expand into a new market, and 85% of executives believe that being a purpose-driven company drives profit.
 Consumers are six times more likely to rally around a company against public criticism when they think a brand has a strong purpose.

 Ethical factors are three times more important to consumer trust than brand competence.
-Seventy-one percent of millennials expect brands to take the lead on the social issues they find important and 83% of millennials want their values to align with the brands they support.
+According to a recent study 71% of millennials expect brands to take the lead on the social issues they find important and 83% of millennials want their values to align with the brands they support.

 Investors and financial markets increasingly acknowledge that integrating broader societal concerns into business strategy and performance are evidence of good management.
 Brands are expected to step up and demonstrate a sense of corporate social responsibility with decisive action, not empty platitudes—a strategy backed up by recent surveys of consumers.